aayush2792/30-days-of-NodeJs-Challenge/README.md

 # 30-days-of-NodeJs-Challenge
-Hii, i am goin to challenge myself with this 30 days of Node Js Challenge where i will learn and try to maintain consistency of coding..
+Hii, i am going to challenge myself with the 30 days of Node.Js Challenge